diogo-pessoa/diogo-pessoa.github.io/content/posts/python-lists-BigO.md

     print(arr.index(3)) # 2
 ```

-### search for an element by index in a list O(1).
+### Get by index in a list O(1).

-Constant time complexity because the operation does not depend on the size of the list.
-We go straight to the index.
+We're accessing the element by index, so it's a constant time operation.

 ```python
     arr = [1, 2, 3, 4, 5]